-Michael had chosen his words of welcome carefully.
-Eventually, I realised he was referring to a 'home' unconnected to that classroom or any other time or place on earth, for that matter.
-He pointed to a far more profound home, inherently universal and freely available to everyone no matter who or where they are.
+Michael had chosen his words of welcome carefully, though it took a while for me to grasp he was referring to a 'home' unconnected to that classroom or any other time or place on earth, for that matter.
+He pointed to a far more profound home-one that's inherently universal and freely available to everyone, no matter who or where they are.

-The classroom erupted into spontaneous applause as those two words left his lips.
+On hearing Michael's welcome words, the whole classroom erupted into spontaneous applause.
 Swept up in the excitement, I clapped and cheered, too, oblivious as to why.
-After all, home for me lay over 5,000 miles away in the cold and rainy streets of wintery London.
+After all, home for me lay over 5,000 miles away in the cold and rainy streets of a wintery London.